 You Are Entitled To Workers’ Comp No Matter Your Pre-Existing Conditions

-If your job activities have made your preexisting condition worse, then you can file for Workers’ Compensation.
-However, actually obtaining this compensation can be challenging, and insurance companies may deny your valid claim.
-If you are unable to obtain your deserved compensation, our attorneys will fight for you.
+If job activities have worsened your pre-existing condition, you can file for workers’ compensation coverage if they meet the requirements that make them eligible (Maryland Code, Labor & Employment §9-501).
+However, obtaining this compensation can be challenging, and insurance companies may deny your valid claim.
+If you are unable to obtain your deserved compensation, our attorneys at Cohen, Snyder, Eisenberg & Katzenberg, P.A., will fight for you.

-Filing A Workers’ Compensation Claim With A Preexisting Condition
+Filing A Workers’ Compensation Claim With A Pre-existing Condition

 - Lower back injuries that have worsened after lifting heavy objects in the workplace